 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

-Both the FZ2500 and the A6500 are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the A6500 followed on from the Sony A6300.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic FZ2500 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.